obsproject/obs-studio/docs/sphinx/reference-scenes.rst

 **item_remove** (ptr scene, ptr item)

-   Called when a scene item has been removed from the scen.
+   Called when a scene item has been removed from the scene.

 **reorder** (ptr scene)

-   Called when scene items have been reoredered in the scene.
+   Called when scene items have been reordered in the scene.

 **refresh** (ptr scene)